 My research focuses on how individuals and communities respond to crises, ranging from state collapse to different forms of armed conflict.
 Relatedly, I investigate how armed conflicts impact governance in the post-conflict period.
 My research draws on fieldwork in the North Caucasus, where I conducted interviews, gathered local newspapers, and collected original survey data.

 What are the alternatives to state authority in post-conflict contexts, when and why are they used instead or alongside the state, and with what implications for governance?
-My dissertation, “Reconfiguration of Sub-National Governance: Responses to Violence and State Collapse in the North Caucasus,” explains the heterogeneous effects of armed conflict on sub-national governance.
+My book project, “Reconfiguration of Sub-National Governance: Responses to Violence and State Collapse in the North Caucasus,” explains the heterogeneous effects of armed conflict on sub-national governance.
 While acknowledging the role of inherited institutions, my multimethod investigation shows how they were strategically transformed during the breakup of the Soviet Union, creating unintended consequences and the basis for governance today.

-Beyond Support and Resistance: Civilian Strategies Amidst Conflict in Post-Soviet Chechnya
+Beyond Support and Resistance: Civilian Strategies Amidst Conflict in Post-Soviet Chechnya (under review)

 Transnational Combatant Impact on Wartime Order